Courses

 This course provides grounding in some of the methods of qualitative analysis present in the field of anthropology.
 The focus of the course is on developing skills that students can use to do systematic analysis of anthropological data.
 The perspective guiding the course is that anthropology is an empirical, scientific approach for describing social and cultural aspects of human life, and that qualitative data can be analyzed in systematic and rigorous ways.
 The course will explore a range of approaches and will cover analytic skills that cut across traditions, including theme identification, code definition, and pattern recognition.
 Advanced topics covered will include content analysis, text analysis, and schema analysis.
 Students will learn techniques and protocols in data arrangement and visualization that are appropriate for different analytical methods.
 It is a hands-on class where students will be able to work on data provided to them as well as on their own.
 Collaboration will be integral to the course success.

-ANTH 60700 Preparing for Fieldwork
+ANTH 60700 Learning How to Ask: Preparing for Fieldwork

 This course will give students the opportunity to develop a research proposal and prepare for anthropological fieldwork, regardless of subfield.
 The class will meet for three weeks at the beginning of the semester and two weeks following Spring Break.
 The first section will focus on developing a research proposal, seeking approval from the Institutional Review Board, and submitting the proposal for funding.
 The second part will concentrate on logistical preparation for the field and examining fieldwork ethics and expectations.
 Students should begin the course with a concrete idea for a research project that they develop in consultation with their advisor.